PowerLoom/docs/docs/participate/testnet-phase2.md

 ## Code and Documentation

 For developers interested in the technical aspects, the source code for Phase 2 is available on GitHub.
-For detailed insights into the mechanisms behind on-chain activity tracking, please refer to the repository [here](https://github.com/PowerLoom/pooler/tree/zkevm_quests).
+For detailed insights into the mechanisms behind onchain activity tracking, please refer to the repository [here](https://github.com/PowerLoom/pooler/tree/zkevm_quests).

-> Additionally, you can explore our documentation on [On-Chain Activity Tracking](../build-with-powerloom/use-cases/existing-implementations/activity-tracking/) for further information on the technical implementation.
+> Additionally, you can explore our documentation on [onchain Activity Tracking](../build-with-powerloom/use-cases/existing-implementations/activity-tracking/) for further information on the technical implementation.